 Even with the perfect plan, a ramp-up can generate a loss that will affect your business for years.
 This is exactly why a rapid scale-up shouldn’t be taken lightly.

-It’s critical to prepare for various challenges that may present themselves during the scaling process so you can navigate how to come out on top.
+It’s critical to consider various business growth factors that may present themselves during the scaling process so you can navigate how to come out on top.

 Weigh the Risks